Volumes and distributions for random unimodular complex and quaternion lattices: Lattice reduction in

-In the variable $s=1/r$, the leading term for the expansion as $s \to 0$ is thus $3 s^3 / C$.
+Multiplying by $dr$ to obtain the corresponding probability measure, then changing variables $s=1/r$, the resulting PDF thus has for its leading term in the small $s$ expansion $3 s^3 / C$.
 This coincides with the small $t$ behaviour of the PDF for the shortest vector (\ref{4.4}), and in particular has the same functional dependence on the arithmetic constant $C$.

-In the case of lattice reduction applied to bases chosen with invariant measure from SL${}_2(\mathbb R)$, the PDF of the shortest lattice vector in the range $0 < s < 1$ was found to equal $6s/\pi$ \cite[Eq.~(4.15)]{Fo16}, in keeping with the $d=2$ case of (\ref{2}).
-The PDF for the distribution of the second shortest vector was also calculated \cite[Eq.~(4.16)]{Fo16}.
-For large $s$ it has the expansion $(12/(\pi s)) (1/(2s^2) + 1/(8s^6) + \cdots)$.
-In the variable $\tilde{s} = 1/s$, the leading term in the $ \tilde{s} \to 0$ expansion is thus $6 \tilde{s}/\pi$, which again is precisely that exhibited by the PDF for the shortest vector.
-This is to be expected, as the volume of the unit cell must be unity, and in the case of one very short vector, and one very long vector, the volume to leading order will just be the product of the lengths, telling us that such vectors are equal in number. \end{remark}
+In the case of lattice reduction applied to bases chosen with invariant measure from SL${}_2(\mathbb R)$, one can deduce from \cite[Eq.~(4.16)]{Fo16} that for large $s$ the PDF for the distribution of the second shortest basis vector has the large $s$ expansion $(12/(\pi s)) (1/(2s^2) + 1/(8s^6) + \cdots)$.
+In the variable $\tilde{s} = 1/s$, the leading term in the $\tilde{s} \to 0$ expansion of the transformed PDF is thus $6 \tilde{s}/\pi$.
+This is precisely the form of the PDF of the shortest lattice vector in the range $0 < s < 1$ \cite[Eq.~(4.15)]{Fo16}, analogous to what was just exhibited in relation to (\ref{28.1}) and (\ref{4.4}).
+Such a property to be expected, as the volume of the unit cell must be unity, and in the case of one very short vector, and one very long vector, the volume to leading order will just be the product of the lengths, telling us that such vectors are equal in number. \end{remark}

 The final quantity to be considered is the complex analogue of the cosine of the angle between the shortest reduced basis vectors \eqref{51}.
 We write

 Their joint distribution can be calculated according to the following result.